 15. Not Being Flexible About Payment And Shipping Options

 Present-day customers are demanding.
-They prefer brands that can easily accommodate their requests and offer them plenty of payment and shipping options.
+They prefer brands that can easily accommodate their requests and offer them plenty of shipping and payment options.

 Here, market research is the key.
 We’d suggest you check out your competitor’s websites and see what they’re offering to their buyers.